Neurosurgery: India

 In India, neurosurgery training is overseen by the National Medical Commission (NMC) and the qualifying examinations by National Board of Examinations in Medical Sciences (NBEMS).
-To qualify, candidates must hold a Bachelor of Medicine, Bachelor of Surgery (MBBS) degree with at least 55% aggregate marks from a WHO recognized institution, complete a one-year compulsory rotating internship, and possess a practising medical license.
-The pathway spans three to six years post MBBS.
+To qualify, candidates must hold a Bachelor of Medicine, Bachelor of Surgery (MBBS) degree with at least 55% aggregate marks from a WHO-recognized institution, complete a one-year compulsory rotating internship, and possess a practising medical license.
+The pathway spans three to six years post-MBBS.
 A three-year residency cum degree of Master of Surgery (M.S.) in neurosurgery is the basic qualification of a neurosurgeon in India.
-Physicians can opt for super specialization of three years i.e., Master of Chirurgiae (M.Ch.) after completing Master of Surgery (M.S.) in General Surgery or Neurosurgery.
-Qualifying exams for specialisation (M.S.) are — NEET (PG) for admission into general medical colleges and INI CET for admission into Institutes of National Importance, such as AIIMS, JIPMER, NIMHANS and PGIMER.
+Physicians can opt for super specialization of three years, i.e., Master of Chirurgiae (M.Ch.) after completing Master of Surgery (M.S.) in General Surgery or Neurosurgery.
+Qualifying exams for specialisation (M.S.) are — NEET (PG) for admission into general medical colleges and INI CET for admission into Institutes of National Importance, such as AIIMS, JIPMER, NIMHANS, and PGIMER.
 Super speciality selection exams are NEET SS and INI SS similarly.
-Neurosurgery is the one of the most competitive specialities in India with fewer than 200 seats annually.
-Foreign Medical Graduates (FMG) are required to pass FMGE for registration into postgraduate training.
+Neurosurgery is considered one of the most competitive specialities in India with fewer than 200 seats annually.
+Foreign Medical Graduates (FMG) are required to pass the FMGE for registration into postgraduate training.

 United Kingdom

 In the United Kingdom, students must gain entry into medical school.
-The MBBS qualification (Bachelor of Medicine, Bachelor of Surgery) takes four to six years depending on the student's route.
-The newly qualified physician must then complete foundation training lasting two years; this is a paid training program in a hospital or clinical setting covering a range of medical specialties including surgery.
+The MBBS qualification (Bachelor of Medicine, Bachelor of Surgery) takes four to six years, depending on the student's route.
+The newly qualified physician must then complete foundation training lasting two years; this is a paid training program in a hospital or clinical setting covering a range of medical specialties, including surgery.
 Junior doctors then apply to enter the neurosurgical pathway.
-Unlike most other surgical specialties, it currently has its own independent training pathway which takes around eight years (ST1-8); before being able to sit for consultant exams with sufficient amounts of experience and practice behind them.
+Unlike most other surgical specialties, it currently has its own independent training pathway, which takes around eight years (ST1-8) before being able to sit for consultant exams with sufficient amounts of experience and practice behind them.
 Neurosurgery remains consistently amongst the most competitive medical specialties in which to obtain entry.